vacp2p/roadmap/content/qa/waku/2025q2-status-go-functional-testing.md

 * By finding issues in the project code and specs during testing, VAC QA strengthens the RFC culture, contributing to continuous improvement and community engagement.

-**Alignment with FURPS:**
-* **Functionality**:
-  * By implementing tests for core `status-go` features such as messages, contact requests, and group chats, this effort ensures the robustness and correctness of Waku-related functionality.
-* **Reliability**:
-  * Comprehensive testing identifies and prevents regressions, ensuring stable and predictable behavior for `status-go`.
-* **Supportability**:
-  * Enhancing the functional testing framework makes it easier to adapt and maintain as new features are added or existing ones evolve.

 ## Task List